 2.2.1 Application Submitted

 The default or starting status for all applications.
 The applicant has submitted a CV and cover letter, but the files have not been reviewed by the Chair.
-The Chair may choose to reject or forward the application to the SACA committee.
-While in this status, the applicant has permission to update the files.
+The Chair may choose to progress the application to “Chair Review” – or they might choose to move it straight from “Submitted” to “Chair Reject” or “SACA Review”.
+When in the “Application Submitted” status, on the applicant’s page to apply for jobs, this job is marked as “APPLIED”.
+When the status is changed from “Application Submitted” to any other status, on the applicant’s page the job is marked as “UNDER REVIEW”.
+This includes when the status becomes any of the terminal statuses- the web interface does not notify the applicant of these changes.

 Note: If the applicant's files do not include the required number of reference letters, the applicant should not be reviewed.